 CEO is committed to providing accurate compensation to all employees and complying with all applicable state and federal wage and hour laws.
 CEO is also committed to complying with the salary basis requirements of the Fair Labor Standards Act for exempt employees and protecting employees against improper salary deductions.
 CEO prohibits all managers and supervisors from making any improper deductions from the salaries of exempt employees.
 To ensure that employees are paid properly for all time worked and that no improper deductions are made, employees should review their pay stub to make sure it is correct and immediately report any identified discrepancies to the Human Resources Department.
-If it is determined that an improper deduction has occurred, the employee will be reimbursed promptly for any improper deduction made.
+If it is determined that an improper deduction made.